GeorgeGray97/level5-portfolio/sp1.md

 ### Output

-For **SP1** complete the forms *as if* you are going to share the marks equally.
-If things go wrong during the project, you can update this file for SP5.
-Discuss changes with tutors.
+For **SP1** download and review the forms .
+You will be required to print, complete, sign and scan the documents for SP5.

 Format - docx file.
 Filename - `peer_assessment.docx`.
 Save to the `docs` folder.